 Garlic - minced

-Dry red chillies and bird's eye chillies- Dry red chillies is for a smokey flavour, it is not for the heat as we are using it whole.
-Bird's eye chillies is for heat, but it is totally optional and you can skip it.
+Dry red chilies and bird's eye chilies- Dry red chilies are for a smokey flavor, it is not for the heat as we are using it whole.
+Bird's eye chilies are for heat, but it is totally optional and you can skip it.
 For heat, you can also add a dash of sriracha.

 Sauce for stir fry - Dark soy sauce, light soy sauce, Oyster sauce, fish sauce( it is not Thai if there is no Fish sauce in it).